ObjectsCountries/GGXXACPR-Replay-Analyzer/README.md

 #### Master JSON

 The master.json file is intended to be used as a portable way to share graphs.
-However, it comes with the limitation that only online replays are counted, and that replays cannot be filtered by rank.
-If generated JSONs are considered for analysis and master.json is included in the folder that contains the generated JSONs, the generated JSONs take priority over master.json. **Note that the master file does not have to be named master.json.**
+If generated JSONs are considered for analysis and master.json is included in the folder that contains the generated JSONs, the generated JSONs take priority over master.json.

 ### Replay Analysis